cwinpy/cwinpy/docs/pe/roq/roq.rst

 function over the full :math:`M` values and instead only sum over :math:`N` values.
-The basis vectors allow the construction of pre-calculated interpolants for the :math:`(d \cdot m)` and :math:`(m \cdot m)` terms in the likelihood (where :math:`d` and :math:`m` are the data and the model, respectively) that again only rely on the model being calculated to :math:`N` values to accurately reconstruct the full terms.
+The basis vectors allow the construction of pre-calculated interpolants for the :math:`(d \cdot m)` and :math:`(m \cdot m)` terms in the likelihood (where :math:`d` and :math:`m` are the data and the model, respectively) that again only rely on the model being calculated at :math:`N` values to accurately reconstruct the full terms.

 There is, of course, some initial overhead to calculating the basis vectors, but this is often